 Under the oversampling mode, the digital stream is up-sampled to 384kHz, boosting resolution, reducing noise, and enhancing the anti-aliasing of the digital signal.

-Cayin claims that the oversampling DA mode will offer “noticeable improvement on details and frequency extension” also contributing to a cleaner, sharper tone, and a darker background.
+Cayin claims that the oversampling DA mode will offer a “noticeable improvement on details and frequency extension” also contributing to a cleaner, sharper tone, and a darker background.
 The non-oversampling mode, on the other hand, does not become redundant and feels more like flipping to the ‘stock natural’ tuning.

 By maintaining the original bit-stream, RU6’s output is free from digital filtering thus the signal sounds more unaltered, being kept in perfect time sequence, minimizing phase issues and jitter.
-When you want to hear organic, coherent, and unmasked sound, switching off the oversampling feature, for me, yields the best result.
+When you want to hear organic, coherent, and unmasked sounds, switching off the oversampling feature, for me, yields the best result.

-To maximize data integrity from the source Cayin devised their own resistor-based volume control network.
+To maximize data integrity from the source Cayin devised its own resistor-based volume control network.
 This premium feature mimics stepped attenuator volume pods seen on high-end pre-amps or amplifiers.
 This is the first time that this has been implemented on portable dongle-type decoders such as the RU6.

 You can often see manufacturers emphasizing the volume control chipsets, a vital component in the signal path that may degrade the sound and mess up the dynamics if poorly implemented.

 To overcome distortion that comes with an amplified weak signal, the RU6 incoming bit-stream is fixed at full volume, with 9 sets of resistors and switching relays enabling a total of 99 steps of fine volume control within –6dB to 0dB on each resistor set.